zvifadzomatsenazingoni/Poverty-project/README.md

-# Data management and analysis steps
+# Socio-spatial equity analysis

 The files shared provide a guide of all the analyses done for this project.
-Weights were used to estimate national estimates.
+For national estimates, survey weights were applied.

 SOURCE DATA FILES